Exoplanet orbital and physical parameters: Distance from star and orbital period

 Most planets that have been discovered are within a couple of AU from their host star because the most used methods (radial-velocity and transit) require observation of several orbits to confirm that the planet exists and there has only been enough time since these methods were first used to cover small separations.
 Some planets with larger orbits have been discovered by direct imaging but there is a middle range of distances, roughly equivalent to the Solar System's gas giant region, which is largely unexplored.
 Direct imaging equipment for exploring that region was installed on two large telescopes that began operation in 2014, e.g. Gemini Planet Imager and VLT-SPHERE.
 The microlensing method has detected a few planets in the 1–10 AU range.

 It appears plausible that in most exoplanetary systems, there are one or two giant planets with orbits comparable in size to those of Jupiter and Saturn in the Solar System.
 Giant planets with substantially larger orbits are now known to be rare, at least around Sun-like stars.

 The distance of the habitable zone from a star depends on the type of star and this distance changes during the star's lifetime as the size and temperature of the star changes.

+A study of the planet WASP-12b from 2019 came to the conclusion that the orbit of WASP-12b is decaying as a result of tidal interactions between the planet and the host star WASP-12.
+Due to this decay, the orbital period will get shorter and the planet will get closer to the host star, until it becomes part of the star in 2.90 million years.